 National Education Association President Lily Eskelsen Garca stated, “The Trump administration’s plans to reorganize the federal government, including the possible radical merger of two federal agencies, the departments of education and labor among other changes, are at best ill-conceived and poorly timed, and at worst are an attempt to distract the American public from the humanitarian crisis he created along the U.S.-Mexico border.”

-Daily Beast said, “The reorganization would likely require congressional approval, which could doom it altogether.
+Daily Beast said, “The reorganization would likely require congressional approval, which could doom it all together.
 Initiatives that would streamline and reduce the size of the federal government and its bureaucracies have long been sought by conservatives.
 President Ronald Reagan tried, unsuccessfully, to kill the Education Department.”

 FoxNews noted that Mulvaney said, “No one has even tried on this scale and, more importantly, nobody has followed through with this.”